tomasLajda/fullstack-bun-template/readme.md

 # Bun Fullstack Setup

 This repository provides a fullstack boilerplate powered by [Bun](https://bun.sh/), featuring Docker support for streamlined setup.
-The frontend resides in the `/client` folder, while the backend API is located in `/api`.
+The frontend code is in `src/client/`, while the backend API is in `src/api/`.

 ## Features